skvsbk/usersmsa/README.md

 1. Clone both microservices (this usersmsa and [contentsmsa](https://github.com/skvsbk/contentsmsa.git)) to run docker.

 2. Run docker compose to run mysql server, kafka broker and zookeeper.
 Make sure you you enter the correct address and port for KAFKA_ADVERTISED_LISTENERS in docker-compose.yml.
 Also please check django.env for use correct addresses and ports.
+(Despite the fact that .env with sensitive data should not be uploaded to public github repositories, .env with test data are issued to check the performance of services in a test environment)

 3. Create a database in terminal
 ``` bash